 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 5 times during the year.
+The Board of Trustees has formally met 4 times during the year.
+The Board met fewer than six times during the year and is satisfied that through the use of sub-committees it maintains effective oversight of funds.
+Details of such sub-committees are noted below.